Battle of Xiling: Aftermath

 After Lu Kang returned to Lexiang, he was promoted to Protectorate General.
 Meanwhile, Yang Hu was demoted to General Who Pacifies the South, while Yang Zhao was made a commoner.
-For the next few years, Yang Hu shifted his focus to winning the hearts of the people of Wu by having he and his soldiers conduct themselves more respectfully towards their enemies.
+For the next few years, Yang Hu shifted his focus to winning Wu's hearts by having him and his soldiers conduct themselves more respectfully towards their enemies.
 Historical records tell of an uncanny friendship between Yang Hu and Lu Kang after their battle at Xiling.
-Following Lu Kang's death in 274, Yang Hu began strongly advocating for Jin to carry out the conquest of Wu.
+Following Lu Kang's death in 274, Yang Hu began strongly advocating for Jin to carry out the conquest of Wu, which began five years later in 279.

-The battle is briefly mentioned by Yang Hu in chapter 120 of Luo Guanzhong's 14th century historical novel, Romance of the Three Kingdoms.
+The battle is briefly mentioned in chapter 120 of Luo Guanzhong's 14th century historical novel, Romance of the Three Kingdoms.